Tableau (AWS S3)

 | Insert | Yes |

-| Mirror | Yes (new file per batch; pipeline publishes full dataset) |
+| Mirror | Yes (new file per batch; only changed rows after the first run, with removed rows excluded) |

 | Update | No |